HaydenDippL/BadgerBasketball/README.md

 ## For Developers

+This is a fullstack site which displays the courts schedules of the Nick and Bakke gyms at UW-Madison.
+It is a react app hosted on Netlify with a serverless backend to retrieve the schedules from UW Recwell and to log usage of the site itself.
+The serverless functions are connected to a TiDB server which collects analytics.

-There are currently three directories in this repo, [Frontend](#frontend), [Backend](#backend), and [Mobile](#mobile).
-Frontend contains all the html, css, and js used in the project.
-React with Vite was used in this project.
-Backend is at [https://www.uwopenrecrosterbackend.xyz](https://www.uwopenrecrosterbackend.xyz/data) with the parameters date and gym.
-An example is [https://www.uwopenrecrosterbackend.xyz/data?date=2024-01-25&gym=Bakke](https://www.uwopenrecrosterbackend.xyz/data?date=2024-01-25&gym=Bakke), which grabs the gym schedule at the Bakke for January 25, 2024.
+There are two directories in this repo: [Frontend](#frontend), and [Mobile](#mobile).
+Frontend contains the react project along with the serverless Netlify [Backend](#backend)

 To run this project locally, open a terminal and git clone the repo